 During his lifetime he completed two books, It's My Life...Or It Seemed Like A Good Idea At The Time published by BAPE Gallery/A Bathing Ape 2002 and his second book, Out of Mind published by Abrams Books 2007.

 Shawn's photographs were included in the Brooklyn Museum 2009-2013 touring exhibit, Who Shot Rock & Roll and accompanying book by author Gail Buckland.
 The Grammy Museum featured his Biggie Smalls phoro in their 2011 exhibition and book, Hip-Hop: A Cultural Odyssey.
 His images of Dr. Dre and Snoop Dogg were included in the 2017 HBO documentary series, The Defiant Ones.
 The Rock & Roll Hall of Fame 2020 Induction Ceremony for Biggie Smalls and the Netflix 2021 documentary Biggie: I Got A Story To Tell also featured Shawn's Biggie images.
+Shawn's iconic Tupac images were included in the acclaimed 2023 television documentary miniseries Dear Mama.
 His photographs of Tupac, Dr. Dre, and Snoop Dogg are displayed in the Fotografiska Museum New York 2023-2024 global touring exhibition, Hip- Hop: Conscious, Unconscious celebrating the 50th anniversary of Hip Hop.
-His iconic Tupac images were included in the acclaimed 2023 TV miniseries Dear Mama .

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.